jfaure/Irie-lang/README.md

 ![logo](https://cdn.discordapp.com/attachments/631043990879338496/756673093497520138/logo.png)
 ## Origin
 Irie was created because there exists no pure functional language with first-class subtyping and an extreme emphasis on performance.
-The philosophy is to focus on a simple but powerful core language capable of naturally expressing additional desirable features.
-That language is the subtyping calculus of constructions.
+The philosophy is to focus on a simple but powerful core language capable of naturally expressing additional desirable features: The subtyping calculus of constructions.

 ## Subtyping
 Subtyping describes data flow explicitly and allows more accurate types.
 Formally, it is enough that a function of type `A -> B` exists for a subtyping relation `A <: B` to be permissible, in which case the compiler will automatically call the function where needed.
 Subtyping can cleanly (as opposed to an adhoc approach that won't scale) represent many desirable features (listed below).
-Subtyping in practice is both convenient and additionally a mechanism to give types some control over terms, so they can guide a program to its optimal implementation (which in the presence of GPUs or distributed systems may be very complicated), without requiring programmers to pollute their algorithms with such details.
+In practice it is both convenient and additionally a mechanism to give types some control over terms so they can guide a program to its optimal implementation (which in the presence of GPUs or distributed systems may be very complicated), without requiring programmers to pollute their algorithms with such details.
 The question of what (if any) custom subtyping relations libraries should add is still wide open.
 In any event, "excessive" subtyping relations cannot violate type safety.

 Subtyping examples:
 * Integer bitwidths `int32 <: int64` (C has this)